 RBRO provides advisory services for individual client in the Friedrich Wilhelm Raiffeisen (FWR) segment.
-Currently, advisory services are not provided by the Bank.
-The information will be updated when the Bank resumes its activity.
+For more details regarding the services provided by RBRO you must contact your personal banker.

 V.2 Presuming the existence of knowledge and the experience of Professional clients and Eligible Counterparties